Hisense A6N vs Samsung DU8002 (IPS)

 After calibration

-The gamma brightness characteristic shows a serious problem with maintaining a level of 2.4 – the graph is significantly below the reference value, leading to excessive brightness of the image and washed-out blacks.
-The EOTF curve for 4K materials also indicates brightness issues – at the beginning, there is a notable spike, which results from the television's excessive brightness, negatively affecting image quality.
-Such an image characteristic does not allow for full enjoyment while watching films and requires manual adjustment.
+The gamma luminance curve shows a serious problem maintaining a 2.4 target.
+The curve sits well below the reference value, leading to excessive image brightening and washed-out blacks.
+The EOTF curve for 4K material also indicates brightness issues, with a significant early overshoot caused by the TV's excessive brightening that negatively affects picture quality.
+This picture profile prevents fully enjoying films and requires manual adjustment.

 DU8002 offers a Filmmaker mode, which is supposed to provide authentic image reproduction in line with the creators' intentions.
 Unfortunately, despite its promising name, the effects are far from ideal.
 The white balance in this mode shows significant drops in blue colour, leading to a noticeable yellowing of the image, as seen in our comparison photo.
 Colour Checker tests confirm these errors.
 Regarding brightness, the gamma characteristic is too low compared to the reference line of 2.4, resulting in excessive screen brightness.
 A similar problem occurs with 4K content – the EOTF responsible for brightness in 4K materials shows significant increases above the reference line, leading to overly bright small light elements.
 As a result, the Filmmaker mode in DU8002 does not meet expectations and instead of providing high quality, presents an image full of tonal and colour inaccuracies.